dosh41126/humoid_reflections/README.md

 # Why Heartflow matters.

-Elon , Sam, Donald, Uber we can do this together.
+Elon , Sam, Donald, Uber, we can do this together.
 Believe in change, work hard, and we can ship it to the world.
 And within a short peroid of time (hypertime) we can witness the fruits of our labor help millions then billions. -- Graylan